Eino: Orchestration Design Principles

 }

-When we call the compiled Runnable in Stream mode, the model node outputs *schema.StreamReader[*Message], but the lambda node is an InvokableLambda that only accepts non-streaming *schema.Message as input.
-This complies with the type alignment rule because the Eino framework automatically concatenates streaming Messages into a complete Message.
+When we call the compiled Runnable with Stream, the model node outputs *schema.StreamReader[*Message], but the lambda node is an InvokableLambda that only accepts non-streaming *schema.Message as input.
+This also conforms to type alignment rules because the Eino framework automatically concatenates streaming Messages into complete Messages.

 In stream mode, concatenating frames is a very common operation.
-During concatenation, all elements from *StreamReader[T] are first extracted and converted into []T, and then an attempt is made to concatenate []T into a complete T. The framework has built-in support for concatenating the following types:
+When concatenating, all elements in *StreamReader[T] are first extracted and converted to []T, then attempt to concatenate []T into a complete T. The framework has built-in support for concatenating the following types:

-• Map: Merge values with the same key; the merging logic is the same as above.
-If there is an un-combinable type, it fails (ps: it is not overwritten)
+• Map: Merge values of the same key, merge logic same as above.
+If there are types that cannot be merged, it fails (ps: not overwrite)

-• Other slices: Can only be merged if there is exactly one non-zero value element in the slice.
+• Other slices: Can only be merged when only one element in the slice is non-zero value.

-// Suppose our own structure is as follows
+// Suppose our own struct is as follows

 type tStreamConcatItemForTest struct {